oneapi-src/oneAPI-samples/Libraries/oneDNN/dpcpp_interoperability/README.md

 This C++ API example demonstrates programming for Intel(R) Processor Graphics with SYCL extensions API in oneDNN.
 Users will know how to access SYCL buffer and queue via oneDNN SYCL interoperability interfaces,
-and this interface also helps users to execute a custom SYCL kernel with oneDNN library.
+and this interface also helps users to execute a custom SYCL kernel with an oneDNN library.

 | Optimized for                      | Description
 | :---                               | :---